theOGognf/finagg/README.md

 - [**FinRL** is a collection of financial reinforcement learning environments and tools.](https://github.com/AI4Finance-Foundation/FinRL)
 - [**fredapi** is an implementation of the FRED API.](https://github.com/mortada/fredapi)
 - [**sec-edgar** is an implementation of a file-based SEC EDGAR parser.](https://github.com/sec-edgar/sec-edgar)

+## Frequently Asked Questions

+### Where should I start?

+Aggregate some data, create some analysis notebooks, and train some RL agents!
+The package was created to make it very easy to aggregate investment data, perform investment analysis, and train trading/investment RL agents on a local, single GPU machine.
+Build custom models, observation and reward functions, and rules-based trading algorithms.

+### What Python versions are supported?

+Python 3.10 and up are supported.
+We don't plan on supporting lower versions because 3.10 introduces some nice quality of life updates that are used throughout the package.

+### What operating systems are supported?

+The package is developed and tested on both Linux and Windows, but we recommend using Linux or WSL in practice.
+The package performs a good amount of I/O and interprocess operations that could result in a noticeable performance degradation on Windows.